 c.
 Does the company comply with local legislation regarding E&S issues?
 2: Review of Labor and Working Conditions d.
 Does the company apply the principle of non- discrimination in the process of hiring, compensation, and terms of employment including to the vulnerable groups of employees? e.
 Does the company provide its workers with a safe and healthy work environment? i.
 Where applicable, does the company provide workers with and mandating that workers use personal protective equipment (PPE)? ii.
 Does the company have occupational health and safety procedures? iii.
 Does the company track and report on rates of injury, occupational diseases, lost days, and number of work-related fatalities?
 Please provide recent data. iv.
 Does the company have training programs in place for workers on occupational health and safety? f.
 Is the company involved in harmful child labor or forced labor (including supply chain)?
 3. Pollution Prevention at the site a.
 Does the company implement measures for improving efficiency in its consumption of energy, water, raw materials and other resources and inputs? b.
 Does the company generate any air, liquid or solid waste emissions during construction and/or operational phases?
 If yes, please provide details.
 Measures: c.
 Please describe the procedures in place for monitoring air and water emissions.
-Please provide a copy of any effluent discharge permit issued by the local authorities. d.
+Please provide a copy of any effluent discharge permit issued by the local authorities.

+1 d.
 Does the company have procedures to guide the storage, handling, and disposal of solid wastes (including hazardous waste) emanating from its business?
-If yes, provide brief details.
+If yes, provide brief details. e.

-e.
 Are the diesel storage tanks fitted with secondary tanks to prevent leakages and spills? f.
 Is there response procedure in place to manage spills or accidental discharges? g.
 Are there local communities in close proximity to the company's facilities?
 Does the company have procedures to address community health, safety and security issues in the context of its operations? h.
 Does the company have safety procedures in place to deal with hazardous material release, transport and disposal in order to avoid or to minimize exposure of local communities to those materials?
 Please describe 4.
 Community Health, Safety and Are there local communities in close proximity to the company's facilities?
-Does the company have procedures to address community health , safety and security issues in the context of its operations?
-Security Does the company have safety procedures in place to deal with hazardous material release, transport and disposal in order to avoid or to minimize exposure of local communities to those materials?
+Does the company have procedures to address community health, safety and security issues in the context of its operations?
+Security Does the company have safety procedures in place to deal with hazardous material release , transport and disposal in order to avoid or to minimize exposure of local communities to those materials?
 Please describe c.
 Does the company engage armed security personnel to provide security services at their facilities?
 If so, do the contract provisions include guidelines on how security personnel shall interact with communities in close proximity to the facility?
 5. Stakeholder Engagement and Information Disclosure a.
 Please describe the procedures in place to engage with local communities and address community grievances where applicable. (e.g., grievance redress mechanism, stakeholder engagement plan).

-Actions

-specified

-in the

-Corrective

-Summary of E&S Action

-Issues (Please Plan must

-provide a summary be

-addressing the included in

-management of the the facility

-main E&S issues agreement

-associated with the between

-client's business) the FI and

-the

-MSMEs

-Corrective Action Corrective Action Plan -This should be included in the facility

-agreement of

-Issue Identified Action Required Completion Date
+Issue Identified Action Required Completion Date -This should be included in bank and monitored for con the FI and the MSMEs Summary of E&S Issues (Please provide a summary addressing the management of the main E&S issues associated with the Actions specified in the Corrective Action Plan must be included in the facility agreement between

-Annex III Generic Credit Approval Process Flow
+Annex IV Generic Credit Approval Process Flow